vibhavjoshi123/Parkinson-Detection-using-Deep-Learning/README.md

 We take input from the user the shapes he draws on paper in the form of image.

-We use tensorflow to read and process data and and convert it to analyse
+We use Convolutional Neural Network from kearas library of  tensorflow to read and process data and and convert it to model to predict result to analyse

 We classify if the person has Parkinson disease or not on the model we have trained on the dataset